hosseindehghanipour1998/Machine-Learning/readme.md

 ```
 - Acitvate _Anaconda Environment_ simply by typing : `$ conda activate [environmentName]`
   - If you don't specifictly name the `[environmentName]` name , it will automatically open the base environment.
+  - You can see the existing environments by simply typing `conda info --env`
 - Open Jupyter Notebook : `$ jupyter notebook`